waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 ## Aliveness and availability: ##

-Nodes in the Crowbar framework have two related flags that control whether the annealer can operate on them.
+Nodes in the OpenCrowbar framework have two related flags that control whether the annealer can operate on them.

-Aliveness is under the control of the Crowbar framework and encapsulates the framework's idea of whether any given node is manageable or not.
+Aliveness is under the control of the OpenCrowbar framework and encapsulates the framework's idea of whether any given node is manageable or not.
 If a node is pingable and can be SSH'ed into as root without a password using the credentials of the root user on